From palatial splendor and Nile views to leafy hidden gems, here’s my list of the best hotels in Cairo – as told by a local who’s been to them all.

 The massive grounds boast a 27-hole championship golf course with verdant fairways and meandering lagoons.

 The state-of-the-art fitness studio rents out running shoes and other gear.
 And you can play a round of golf with the hotel’s instructors.

 Westin Cairo restaurants

-The hotel’s breakfast buffet is smaller than those at high-rise hotels but it’s focused on quality.
+The hotel’s breakfast buffet is smaller compared to high-rise hotels – but it’s focused on quality.

 There are superfoods like salmon and quinoa, and an array of freshly squeezed juices and foods prepared with healthy cooking methods.
 There are also pastries and more decadent options.